redbadger/awesome-badger/chriswhealy/FractalWASM/06 Zoom Image/02/README.md

 </div>
 ```

-Here, we are referencing a CSS file to defines things such as the default typeface for the entire Web page (Raleway) and the width of the slider.
+A separate CSS file is referenced here that defines things such as the default typeface for the entire Web page (Raleway) and the width of the slider.

 #### Define Slider Parameters

-First the slider parameters are defined in a configuration object:
+First, the slider parameters are defined in a configuration object:

 ```javascript
 // Max iters slider parameters